 Whether you work in construction, electrical contracting or telecommunications, your role may involve an element of height work, the risk of injury or damage to property through on-site accidents while working at height is considerably increased.

-The Health and Safety Executive (HSE) report that falls from height are the most common cause of death and serious injuries in the construction industry.
+The Health and Safety Executive (HSE) report that falls from height are the most common cause of death and severe injuries in the construction industry.
 Should a member of the public suffer injury or damage to property, for example, from a dropped hammer, then you could receive a significant claim under your Public Liability Insurance policy.

 It is important to manage and assess risk effectively by identifying hazards that can threaten worker safety, injure people and damage property below.
-When you are working at height your risk assessment should include adequate precautions to keep yourself, your employees and those around you safe from unnecessary on-site injury.
+When you are working at height, your risk assessment should include adequate precautions to keep yourself, your employees and those around you safe from unnecessary on-site injury.

 Establish a Safe Working Area

 If possible, overhead work should never be performed over anyone and care should be taken to keep the space clear: